ory/fosite/README.md

     }

     // you have now access to authorizeRequest, Code ResponseTypes, Scopes ...
-    // and can show the user agent a login or consent page.
+    // and can show the user agent a login or consent page
+    //
+    // or, for example:
+    // if authorizeRequest.GetScopes().Has("admin") {
+    //     http.Error(rw, "you're not allowed to do that", http.StatusForbidden)
+    //     return
+    // }

     // it would also be possible to redirect the user to an identity provider (google, microsoft live, ...) here
     // and do fancy stuff like OpenID Connect amongst others